 What is a Romance Scam?

 To make sure you understand exactly what a romance scam looks like, let’s start with a story:

 Once upon a time…

-Dottie, a divorced woman in her 50’s, receives an email from a stranger, Frank, claiming to be a friend of a friend.
+Dottie, a recently divorced woman in her 50’s, receives an email from a stranger, Frank, claiming to be a friend of a friend.
 Through email and/or phone exchanges, one thing leads to another and these two begin a serious long-distance relationship.
 Franks says all of the right things at the right time, offering the partnership, comfort and companionship that Dottie has long desired.
 They fall in love.
 Time and time again, Frank requests money, which he, of course, says he’ll repay as soon as he’s able.
 In the end, Dottie lends Frank all of her money, and as you may guess, Frank never pays her back, never meets her in person and once he realizes her bank account is depleted, he disappears.
 Dottie is devastated and has lost every penny to her name.

 Not the happy ending Dottie was hoping for, unfortunately.
 She was the victim of a romance scam and in the end, lost everything.

 Online imposters usually contact their victims via email or social media to start a friendship that leads to a romantic relationship.
 Eventually, this person requests money from the victim.
 They may say it’s so they can move closer, pay a bill after facing something devastating or many other false narratives to manipulate and exploit their victim.
 If a victim doesn’t catch on or heed the warning of their loved ones, this can eventually lead to them losing all of their money.